ndwiv/yogitrack-prototype/Design/UseCases.md

    - Validity start and end date
 - Basic flow
    1. The manager chooses the option to record a new sale.
-   2. YogiTrack prompts with options to enter the data listed above.
+   2. YogiTrack prompts with options to enter the data listed above and auto-populates 'Type of package'.
    3. The manager enters the data.
    4. YogiTrack validates the data entered.
-   5. Amount paid is as per the package rate.
+      - Amount paid is as per the package rate.
-   6. Date and time are current.
+      - Date and time are current.
-   7. Start and end dates are as per the package rules and are current.
+      - Start and end dates are as per the package rules and are current.
    8. YogiTrack updates the class-balance for the customer based on the package bought.
    9. YogiTrack displays the new class-balance and confirms that the sale has been recorded.
    10. The use case ends successfully.